Xoriun/Notes-Creator/README.md

 Create notes for a speedrun.

-The program reads in a simple textfile (e.g. example.txt).
-However, I recommend using the .csv fileformat, since it can easily be created and edited in excel.
-This has the advantage of seeing the table structure while creating the file.
-  Saving from excel:  Use the save-as function and select the .csv fileformat.
-  Loading into excel: Open Excel -> Open .csv file -> Select first option (separated) -> Select only semicolon -> Finish If you don't want to/cannot use excel: Each row in the file creates a new row in the table.
-To separate two cells use a semicolon (';')

-The first line in the file is the header and defines the number of columns.
-No row can be longer than the header, shorter rows are filled with empty cells.
+## Edit Mode
+Enabling edit mode will allow you to edit, add and remove rows, columns and sections.
+To start a new line within a cell, type \n.

+## Images:
-To use an image, put the image (.png format!!) into the image folder and use #image_name# within the file.
+To use an image, put the image (.png format!!) into the image folder and use #image_name# within the notes.
-There are already some images in the Images folder related to Factorio speedruns, however, feel free to add new ones.
 All images will be scaled to a scare of 30 pixels.
+I strongly advise you to download the images from the official Factorio wiki page and not to change the image names (I will add import/export functionality soon which will need this): "https://wiki.factorio.com/index.php?title=Category:Game_images&filefrom=Signal-A.png#mw-category-media. "
-The images are named according to the Factorio wiki page where other Factorio images can be found: "https://wiki.factorio.com/index.php?title=Category:Game_images&filefrom=Signal-A.png#mw-category-media. " For some Factorio images you can use abbreviations/commonly used terms (e.g. #Belt# instead of #Transport_belt# or #Red_science# instead of #Automation_science_pack#).
-For these, the first character is uppercase, everything else is lowercase, words are seperated with '_'.
+For some Factorio images you can use abbreviations/commonly used terms (e.g. #Belt# instead of #Transport_belt# or #Red_science# instead of #Automation_science_pack#).
+For these, the first character is uppercase, everything else is lowercase, words are separated with '_'.
 If an image was not found an error image will be displayed instead.

-For layering images ontop of each other (similar to Alt-Mode in Factorio), use #Background_image:Foreground_image:vertical_alignment:horizontal_alignment#. vertical_alignment can be t/c/b (top/center/bottom), horizontal_alignment can be l/c/r (left/center/right)
+For layering images on top of each other (similar to Alt-Mode in Factorio), use #Background_image:Foreground_image:vertical_alignment:horizontal_alignment#. vertical_alignment can be t/c/b (top/center/bottom), horizontal_alignment can be l/c/r (left/center/right)

-To start a subsection, write ---subsection_name--- in the first cell of a new line. (in excel you have start with '--- to prevent it from interpreting as an equation)

-To start a new line within a cell, type \n and DO NOT add a linebreak in the textfile.

 To perform an action when clicking on a cell, use the following syntax:
 	cell_content>>action_command:action_parameter#action_command:action_parameter
 and so on.
-This action will only be performed when in View-Mode.
+This action will only be performed when not in Edit Mode.
 Currently the following commands are supported:
-	- write_to_clpiboard: writes the action_parameter as String to the System clipboard Feel free to suggest new actions!!
+	- write_to_clpiboard: writes the action_parameter as String to the System clipboard.
+Feel free to suggest new actions!!